Best Food for Turkish Van

 Turkish Van Nutritional Profile

-Dietary planning for Turkish Van starts with understanding this breed's Males: 12-20 lbs, Females: 10-14 lbs physique and active character.
+Begin any Turkish Van feeding conversation with the basics of the breed: a Males: 12-20 lbs, Females: 10-14 lbs physique and a active character.
+Those two facts shape almost every diet decision that follows.
 Over a 12-17 years lifespan, the right nutrition foundation prevents many common health issues.
 Turkish Van cats with very high exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 With very high activity demands, Turkish Van needs protein levels of 30-40% to support muscle recovery and sustained stamina.
 Performance or working-cat formulas are often the best fit.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Turkish Van to maintain coat health and joint function.

 Maintenance formulas for Turkish Van should reflect their very high activity level with complete and balanced nutrition meeting AAFCO standards for adult cats.